1955 State of Vietnam referendum: Counting and results

 The referendum was widely condemned for being fraudulent.
-Historian and writer Jessica Chapman said "Even Diệm apologists like Anthony Trawick Bouscaren and American CIA officer Edward Lansdale concur with the prime minister's harshest critics on the conclusion that the South Vietnamese government was either incapable of or unwilling to hold a truly free, representative plebiscite".
+Historian and writer Jessica Chapman said "Even Diem apologists like Anthony Trawick Bouscaren and American CIA officer Edward Lansdale concur with the prime minister's harshest critics on the conclusion that the South Vietnamese government was either incapable of or unwilling to hold a truly free, representative plebiscite".
 A CIA report written in 1966 adjudged the poll to be the most heavily manipulated in the first 11 years of South Vietnam's history.
-The U.S. government privately concluded that the monopoly Diệm had on the media and the election campaign was a greater factor in the victory than intimidation and the fact that the voting was effectively public.
+The U.S. government privately concluded that the monopoly Diem had on the media and the election campaign was a greater factor in the victory than intimidation and the fact that the voting was effectively public.
 Reinhardt cabled Washington, saying that the "referendum proved [a] resounding success for [the] Diem government".
-He indicated that the poll results were not necessarily a reflection of reality by adding that the result did not show that Diệm had majority support but that he was able to control the country, effectively unchallenged.
-The U.S. government was heartened by Diệm's apparent ability to negate communist and other opposition.
+He indicated that the poll results were not necessarily a reflection of reality by adding that the result did not show that Diem had majority support but that he was able to control the country, effectively unchallenged.
+The U.S. government was heartened by Diem's apparent ability to negate communist and other opposition.

 The scholar Bernard B. Fall stated that "there is not the slightest doubt that this plebiscite was only a shade more fraudulent than most electoral tests under a dictatorship".
-The American journalist Stanley Karnow cited the dubious plebiscite as evidence of Diệm's "mandarin mentality".
-Chapman wrote that "... no amount of unilateral campaigning, anti-Bảo Đại sentiment, or Confucian political restraint could explain Diệm's 98 percent margin of victory in a politically heterogeneous South Vietnam.
+The American journalist Stanley Karnow cited the dubious plebiscite as evidence of Diem's "mandarin mentality".
+Chapman wrote that "... no amount of unilateral campaigning, anti-Bảo Đại sentiment, or Confucian political restraint could explain Diem's 98 percent margin of victory in a politically heterogeneous South Vietnam.
 Corruption and intimidation must have played a significant role."
-Buttinger said that while the monarchy was "another rotten relic of Vietnam's past" and Bảo Đại "its last, unworthy representative", fraud and intimidation were unnecessary as Diệm would have won easily in any event.
-Historian David Anderson said the victory "was not a true representation of Diệm's power or popularity.
+Buttinger said that while the monarchy was "another rotten relic of Vietnam's past" and Bảo Đại "its last, unworthy representative", fraud and intimidation were unnecessary as Diem would have won easily in any event.
+Historian David Anderson said the victory "was not a true representation of Diem's power or popularity.
 The emperor's weakness, the disarray of the political opposition, and other such factors explain his triumph".